ILoveSorasakiHina/leetcode/Dijkstra/introduction.md

    3. Calculate the new distance from the start node to `neighbor`.
 If this new distance is smaller than `result[neighbor]`, update `result[neighbor]` and insert the new shortest distance and `neighbor` into the priority queue.

-### Notes

-- Dijkstra's Algorithm is only applicable to graphs with non-negative edge weights.
-- If the graph contains negative edge weights, use the Bellman-Ford Algorithm.